vasuadari/learn_cors/README.md

 respect `Set-Cookie` header and sets the cookie.

-**Important:** "\*" wildcard should not be set in the `Access-Control-Allow-Origin` like mentioned in the [Credentialed requests and wildcards](#user-content-credentialed-requests-and-wildcards) section.
+**Important:** "\*" wildcard should not be set in the `Access-Control-Allow-Origin` like mentioned in the [Credentialed requests and wildcards](#credentialed-requests-and-wildcards) section.

-## Advanced Topics
+## 5. Advanced Topics

 ### Additional HTTP Response Headers